Baraundha

 Baraundha (also known as Pathar Kachhar) was a princely state of colonial India, located in modern Satna district of Madhya Pradesh.
 Although historically far larger, at the time of Indian independence in 1950, it was a saluted state of 9 guns.

 History

-The ruling family were members of the Raghuvanshi clan of Rajputs.

 Maharaja Raghubar Dayal Singh entitled "His Highness" and salute of "9 Guns" in 1877 at imperial assemblage of British.